mitsuhiko/systemfd/README.md

 ## Usage

-`systemfd` can create one or multiple sockets as specified on the command line and then invokes another application.
+`systemfd` creates one or more sockets as specified on the command line and then invokes another application.
 Each time you pass the `-s` (or `--socket`) parameter a new socket is created.
 The value for the parameter is a socket specification in the format `[TYPE::]VALUE` where `TYPE` defaults to `tcp` or